St Vincent's Industrial School, Goldenbridge: Commission to Inquire into Child Abuse

 The Commission reviewed conditions at the facility during the period 1936 to 1983.
 St. Vincent's was under the management of the Sisters of Mercy Convent in Carysfort, the mother house of all the Dublin Mercy Communities.
 The Superior of the Goldenbridge convent had very little involvement with the day-to-day running of the School.
 Her role consisted of interacting with the Department of Education.
 The actual management of the Industrial School was left to two nuns – the Sister-in-Charge and, from 1942 onwards, her assistant.

 The children cared for in Goldenbridge had, prior to their reception into care, experienced gross neglect, deprivation and multiple trauma.
 They were often rejected by their immediate and extended family and by the broader society.
 They were admitted in large numbers to a service which could not even begin to provide an appropriate level of care. ...No professional training was available to provide understanding or direction to service organisation or therapeutic interventions.

 The physical environment was totally unstable and did not facilitate either supervision or privacy.
 The financial resources were grossly inadequate and determined the availability of personnel and material necessities.

 Some of the care practices may be understood by reference to the harsh historical context.
 Some actions experienced as abusive may not have had such intent, but were experienced as such due to insensitivity and ignorance.
 The regime became kinder and more child-centred in the late 1960s and the number of complainants was small, which suggests that even though Goldenbridge was still a large, crowded institution, better management could have an important bearing on the quality of life of the children.

 Staffing

-In the early 40s the day-to-day operation of the School and the care of the children were left to two un-trained lay teachers.
+In the early 40s the day-to-day operation of the School and the care of the children were left to two untrained lay teachers.
 After classes, these women supervised the children and put them to bed.
 They were assisted by four care workers, one in the kitchen, one in the laundry and two generally in the house.
 These care workers were girls who had grown up in Goldenbridge and were unable to get work outside the Institution.
 In the evening, the sister returned to the convent, and the two lay teachers looked after the children until the next day.
 Among the Commissions findings was that during the 1940s Goldenbridge was both over-crowded and understaffed, however defects in the management of the School were not observed by official inspectors.